Impact of Kenya national budget 2018

 If you thought your salary is small, do not worry, in FY 2018/2019 it will even lose weight when the tax money will start taxing it to raise funds towards the national housing fund.
 Your employer will always be required to part with 7.5% towards that fund.
 We did not foresee this coming!

 Exporting copper waste and scrap will not be a walk in the park.
+In fact it will not be profitable or lucrative as businessmen and women put it.
 Going forward, this business will attract a 20% export levy in the name of protecting local manufacturers.

 Just like the United States, Kenya is becoming protectionist on the matter of iron and steel as well as paper.
 For iron import duty is jumping from 25% to 35%.

 Vegetable oil producers will live in paradise this time round.
 The competition they have been facing will disappear because every Metric tonne of imported oil will attract a USD$500 as import duty.

 Finally, courtesy of Kenya national budget, those planning to get into the assembly of computers in Kenya, this is the best time to get on board because the national treasury has given a Value Added Tax exemption for the business to trigger innovation and create jobs for the many unemployed Kenyans.